 In the years following, the small Ramah Band of Navajos raised sheep.
 Cultivation increased from tiny plots to scattered fields over the whole Ramah area.
 Waves of more non-Indian settlers ensued, in part, under the encouragement of the federal policy for homesteading.
+Unfortunately, the

-Unfortunately, the Navajo use and occupancy of the land was not legally recognized, and the non-Indian settlers assumed control and eventual legal ownership.
+Navajo use and occupancy of the land was not legally recognized, and the non-Indian settlers assumed and eventual legal control ownership.
 Nevertheless, there was still plenty of open range in the Ramah area, and most Ramah Band of Navajos retreated again.
-But a few continued to live in the midst of the new settlers, predominately Mormons.
-The retreat caused frustration among the Ramah Band of Navajo Indians, and over the years the Ramah Mormons never succeeded to any degree in overcoming the passive Navajo animus (Kluckon 1954 and Landgraf 1954).
+But a few continued to live in the midst of the settlers, predominately new The retreat caused Mormons. frustration among the Ramah Band of Navajo Indians, and over the years the Ramah Mormons never any degree succeeded to overcoming the passive Navajo animus (Kluckon 1954 and Landgraf 1954).

 In 1887, Congress passed the General Allotment Act, also known as the Dawes Act, which was created to "civilize" Native Americans by teaching them to be farmers.
-In order to accomplish this, Congress wanted to establish private ownership of Indian land by dividing reservations, which were collectively owned, and giving each family their own plot of land.
+To accomplish this, Congress wanted to establish private ownership of Indian land by dividing reservations, which were collectively owned, and giving each family their own plot of land.
 In addition to this, by forcing the Native Americans onto small plots of land, Western developers and settlers could purchase the remaining land.
-The Dawes Act required that the Indian lands be surveyed and each family be given an allotment of between 80 and 160 acres, while unmarried adults received between 40 to 80 acres; the remaining land was to be sold.
+The Dawes Act required that the Indian lands be surveyed, and each family be given an allotment of between 80 and 160 acres, while unmarried adults received between 40 to 80 acres; the remaining land was to be sold.
 Congress hoped that the Dawes Act would break up Indian tribes and encourage individual enterprise while reducing the cost of Indian administration and providing prime land to be sold to white settlers.
-The Dawes Act proved to be disastrous for Native Americans; over the next decades they lived under policies that outlawed their traditional way of life but failed to provide the necessary resources to support their businesses and families.
-Dividing reservations into smaller parcels of land led to significant reduction of Indian-owned land (http://www.victoriana.com/history/nativeamericans.html).
+The Dawes Act proved disastrous for Native